djaus2/Connect2WiFi/README.md

 ## Using in another Sketch

-- Add the 2 files
+- Add the header file and the .cpp files only
 - #include the the header file  in target sketch source file where used.
-- Call WiFiConnectwithOptions(int baud, ConnectMode connectMode, bool debug)
+- Call FlashStorage::WiFiConnectwithOptions(int baud, ConnectMode connectMode, bool debug)
   - ConnectMode:
     - wifi_is_set
       - Call WiFiSet(String ssid, String pwd, String hostname) first